grip-on-software/data-gathering/README.md

   `project_sources.py`): Project definitions source.
 The settings in this section may be customized per-project by suffixing the option name with a period and the JIRA key of the custom project.
-  - `source_type` (`$DEFINITIONS_TYPE`): Version control system used by the
-    project definitions repository, e.g., 'subversion' or 'git'.
+  - `source_type` (`$DEFINITIONS_TYPE`): Domain source type used by the project definitions.
+This may be a version control system that contains the repository of the definitions, e.g., 'subversion' or 'git'.
-  - `name` (`$DEFINITIONS_NAME`): The internal name of the repository.
+  - `name` (`$DEFINITIONS_NAME`): The source name of the data storage, to give it a unique name within the sources of the project.
+The default is 'quality-report-definition' and it only shows up in update trackers.
-  - `url` (`$DEFINITONS_URL`): The HTTP(S) URL from which the repository can be accessed.
-GitLab URLs can be converted to SSH if the credentials require.
+  - `url` (`$DEFINITONS_URL`): The HTTP(S) URL from which the data storage can be accessed.
+VCS URLs can be automatically converted to SSH if the credentials require so.
   - `path` (`$DEFINITIONS_PATH`): The local directory to check out the repository to.
 May contain a formatter parameter `{}` which is replaced by the project's quality dashboard name.
-  - `base` (`$DEFINITIONS_BASE`): The name of the base library/path that is required to parse the project definitions correctly.
+  - `base` (`$DEFINITIONS_BASE`): The name of the base library/path that is required to parse the project definitions.
   - `base_url` (`$DEFINITIONS_BASE_URL`): The HTTP(S) URL from which the
     repository containing the base library for parsing project definitions can be accessed.
-GitLab URLs can be converted to SSH.
+VCS URLs can be converted to SSH.
   - `required_paths` (`$DEFINITIONS_REQUIRED_PATHS`): If non-empty, paths to
-    check out in a sparse checkout of the repository.
+    check out in a sparse checkout of a repository.
 For paths that do not contain a slash, the quality metrics name is always added to the sparse checkout.
+- quality-time (used by `project_sources.py`): Quality Time source for project definitions and metrics history.
+  - `name` (`$QUALITY_TIME_NAME`): The source name of the Quality Time server, to give it a unique name within the sources of the project.
+The default is 'quality-time-definition' and it only shows up in update trackers.
+  - `url` (`$QUALITY_TIME_URL`): The HTTP(S) URL from which the Quality Time main landing UI page can be found.
 - history (used by `history_to_json.py`): Quality dashboard metrics history dump locations.
 The settings in this section may be customized per-project by suffixing the option name with a period and the JIRA key of the custom